A community of Christians who love God and who have a heart to serve.

 Does the Mission only serve younger women at the Women’s Shelter?

-Answer: Our average adult age at the Fikso Family Center is in the high 30′s to the mid 40′s.
-We have women who are in their 60′s and some who are in there 20′s.
+Answer: Our average adult age at the Women’s Shelter is over 25.
+We have women who are in their 70′s and early 20′s.
 We will turn a woman away (regardless of her age) if she is unwilling to stop her substance use, if we are full, or is she has a physical or mental condition that is beyond our scope of care.

 Question #4 –